walkoffcyber/WALKOFF/docs/workflow.rst

 Configure Options
 '''''''''''''''''
 	Some actions will have inputs; some required, some optional.
 In this case, the pause action requires a parameter, but the hello_world action does not.
-Set the pause parameter's type to ``global`` from the dop down and select the global that you created in the previous examples.
+Set the pause parameter's type to ``global`` from the drop down and select the global that you created in the previous examples.
 The global that you set is the amount of time that the pause action will pause for.

 	Finally, connect the actions together by clicking and dragging from the top of the hello_world action to the top of the pause action.
 .. image:: ../docs/images/configuration.png